jakottelaar/Programmeren-4/README.md

 * express: Web framework for building APIs.
 * tracer: Logging library for generating logs.
 * dotenv: Library for loading environment variables from a .env file.
+* bcrypt: Library for hashing passwords and comparing hashed passwords for secure password storage.

 #### Installation